nethacker/text-summarization-llm-app/README.md

 * AWS CLI user with Bedrock Access (Specifically Mistral-Large) see: <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html" target="_blank">Manage access to Amazon Bedrock foundation models</a>
 * Python 3.8 or higher
 * Anaconda or Miniconda installed
+* AWS Default Region is set to us-east-1 you can change the region in the `pdf-query-rag-llm-app.py` file under `region_name='us-east-1'`

 ## Prerequisites for EC2 Ubuntu Linux Instance Setup
 * <a href="https://aws.amazon.com" target="_blank"> Amazon Web Services Account</a>